 Older Persons Advocacy Network (OPAN).
 The OPAN provides free, independent and confidential advocacy, support and information to older people (and their representatives) receiving or seeking to receive Australian Government funded aged care services.

 Call the National Aged Care Advocacy Line on: 1800 700 600.

 Online: opan.com.au/ to be directed to an advocacy service in your State or Territory

 National Disability Insurance Scheme (NDIS).
 If you are receiving support through the NDIS and after discussion with Dementia Australia you believe that your concern has not been resolved to your satisfaction, you may choose to contact the NDIS Commission.

 Phone: 1800 035 544 (free call from landlines)

 For language assistance call 131 450

-If you are deaf or have a hearing or speech impediment call 1800 555 677
+If you have hearing or speech difficulties, you can receive assistance by calling 1800 555 660.

 We Welcome Your Feedback